Back to All Events

 The Autoimmune Registry hosts a monthly webinar series bringing together leaders across patient advocacy communities.
 This month, we are honored to welcome Cori Woolf, Director of Patient Advocacy at Patient Health Alliance (PHA), where she leads the advocacy team and oversees strategy, program development, community engagement, and initiatives that support individuals and families affected by neuromyelitis optica spectrum disorder (NMOSD) and other rare neuroimmune conditions.

+About the Speaker: Cori Woolf brings more than 25 years of patient-support experience, blending her background as a caregiver, rare disease advocacy leader, and former business owner with a deep commitment to equity, connection, and patient-centered care.
 She has led national and international programs supporting the rare disease community, including educational events, volunteer leadership development, peer mentoring initiatives, and wellness-centered programming.
-She is also a frequent guest speaker at national conferences, industry-sponsored events, and educational programs, known for her ability to moderate robust, inclusive discussions that amplify the patient and caregiver perspective.
+She is also a frequent guest speaker at national conferences, industry-sponsored events, and educational programs, known for her ability to moderate inclusive discussions that amplify the patient and caregiver perspective.

 Patient Health Alliance logo featuring two overlapping leaves in gold and green with PHA text below